-The County is required to develop programs to protect wildlife habitat following the standard procedures and requirements of OAR 660-023-0040 and 660-023-0050 and to coordinate with appropriate state and federal agencies when adopting programs intended to protect threatened, endangered, or sensitive species habitat areas.
+If the cThe County chooses to update its Goal 5 program for wildlife habitat, it is required to develop programs to protect wildlife habitat-following the standard procedures and requirements of OAR 660-023-0100 or 660-023-0030 for inventory work and 660-023-0040 and 660-023-0050 for developing a program to protect significant resource sites.
+The county must also and to-coordinate with ODFW and should consult with appropriate state and federal agencies when adopting programs intended to protect species listed under the US Endangered Species Actthreatened, endangered, or sensitive species habitat areas.